rulrok/LinqTee/README.md

 # LinqTee
-LINQ-to-Object library to easily manipulate LINQ data bifurcation.
+LINQ-to-Object library to easily bifurcate LINQ data flows and join them back together.

-You can **Tee (*T*)** and **Wye (*Y*)** collections easily.
+You can split your collections data processing flow with **Tee (*T*)** and **Wye (*Y*)** easily.

-It is inspired by the `tee` linux command.
+It is *inspired* by the `tee` linux command (but not the same thing!).

 # What is LinqTee?

-If you ever needed to build a fluent linq-to-object chain, but needed to process parts of data differently, this library call help you having a cleaner code.
+If you ever needed to build a fluent LINQ-to-object chain, but needed to process parts of data differently, this library call help you having a cleaner code.

 # Examples